-It seems like articles about artificial intelligence (AI) changing the world are in vogue, and it is easy to see how AI can be a disruptive force in many industries.
+It seems like articles about artificial intelligence (AI) changing the world are en vogue, and it is easy to see how AI can be a disruptive force in many industries.
 Will AI replace us marketers, leaving us out of work?
-In short, I think not.
+In short, we think not.

 Artificial intelligence is becoming widely used in marketing and advertising.
 In some areas, AI is automating manual, rote work we have done before.
 For example, paper insertion orders (IOs) in paid advertising used to take a long time to process and are now effectively executed in milliseconds with programmatic ad buying.
 Marketers and their agencies remain as important as ever in paid advertising, now driving more sophisticated strategies more quickly.

 Another area AI is impacting is the optimization of conversion rates for web sites.
 There are three broad functions required to successfully optimize the conversion rate of a web site: